kjosh/dht-monitor/README.md

 ```

 ## Wiring
-Connect the data output of the DHT22 sensor to GPIO pin 2
+Connect the data output of the DHT22 sensor to the GPIO PIN specified in sensor.datapin (see "Configuration").

 ## Dependencies
 * pipenv (`sudo apt-get install pipenv`)